TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Description
 A GitHub issue represents a tracked unit of work, discussion, or a bug report associated with a specific repository.
-Issues are addressable objects exposed via stable numeric identifiers within a repository.

 ### Identifier Fields
 - owner: string; not case sensitive